joseangel-romero/joseangel-romero/README.md

 # 💫 About Me:
     👋 Hi, I’m @joseangel-romero
-    👀 I’m interested in Devops practises & Software Development 🌱Actually working as a Devops Engineer & finishing a degree on computing 📫 Reach me at jose@jardal.es
+    👀 I’m interested in Devops practises & Software Development 🌱 Actually working as a Devops Engineer & finishing a degree on computing 📫 Reach me at jose@jardal.es